Skip to main content

 Previously, the waterfall was the approach that led developers to create robust products.
 However, it consumed massive amounts of time, and additionally, there was a lot of scope for improvement throughout the methodology.
 The primary area that needed to be bettered was that developers and operations staff members were siloed differently, and they had a tough time hammering out the differences that sprouted along the way.
 From bugs to source code modifications, there were a significant number of challenges that impeded the methodology.

 Seeing the potential for a new approach, a group of developers got together in 2000 and penned ‘Manifesto for Agile Software Development,’ which paved the way for the agile development process.
-The software was developed in large batches and deployed as a whole package.
-The software development was broken down into smaller batches with the agile approach.
+Previously, software was developed in large batches and deployed as a whole package.
+With the agile approach, software development was broken down into smaller batches.
 This enabled the project members to develop and deploy iterative updates, which were relatively more straightforward to modify and sported little time to market.

-DevOps brings in many principles from Agile.
-However, it is not the same as its predecessor as it differs from agile and waterfall.
+DevOps incorporates many principles from Agile.
+However, it is not the same as its predecessor, as it differs from Agile and waterfall.
 While those differences can always be discussed, let’s not digress.
-While penning other blogs, our team saw a disturbing observation from Gartner.
+While writing other blogs, our team saw a disturbing observation from Gartner.

 According to Gartner, “through 2023, 90% of DevOps initiatives will fail to fully meet expectations due to the limitations of approaches used by leadership, and not technical.”